An up-to-date travel guide for how to get to Nusa Penida from Bali by boat, including Canggu, Kuta, Seminyak, Ubud, and neighboring Lombok Island.

 How to Get to Nusa Penida From Bali Via Ferry (Canggu, Kuta, Seminyak)

 For those looking to get to Nusa Penida from Bali, you'll want to know that the fast ferries heading to the islands depart from two locations.

 - The port town in Sanur - is located on the southeast coast of Bali, approximately 30 minutes from Kuta, or 1 hour from Canggu.

 - The new port at Pemelisan Harbor - is also located on the southeast coast of Bali.

-Here’s the deal for a fast-ferry Nusa Penida boat from Sanur, which you can book online in advance.
-And, below I’ve included the ferry timetable as well.
-This deal with Klook isn’t for a single boat but allows you to choose any of the fast boat ferries to the island at the cheapest rate.
+Additionally, below I've included the ferry timetable, but this is available on the booking page.
+This deal with GYG isn't for a single boat but allows you to choose any of the fast boat ferries to the island at the cheapest rate.

 If you head to Sanur independently, you'll need to try to barter down to that price for a fast boat as well, which is the mistake I made the first time I visited.

 The fast-boats from Sanur Beach Port to Nusa Penida run 7 days a week on the following timetable.